veeplay/docs/docs/video-guides/how-video-streaming-works.md

 - Obtain or create a single render of the underlying media, usually in the form of a static, large `.mp4` file (`.webm` files are also popular);
 - Store that file on a server, under a publicly accessible URL;
-- Optionally, attach the source endpoint to a Content Delivery Network, that will cache the original file in multiple data centers around the world, allowing the viewer to retrieve his copy  faster, from a local server;
+- Optionally, attach the source endpoint to a Content Delivery Network that will cache the original file in multiple data centers around the world, allowing the viewer to retrieve his copy faster from a local server;
 - Integrate a player component in your application.

 When the player needs to start rendering a video, it will start downloading the file from the nearest CDN endpoint.
 As long as the network bandwidth is large enough to allow the player to download the file faster than it can play, playback will be smooth.
 However, a series of issues become evident:

-- The **player UI** size is usually not fixed but responsive, and needs to be able to **vary with device types and screen sizes**.
+- The **player UI** size is usually not fixed but responsive and needs to be able to **vary with device types and screen sizes**.
 This makes choosing the right source file resolution problematic: since we’ll be handing responsiveness client-side, the source should ideally be able to accommodate the largest resolution we want to support.
-- A high-quality source file is usually **very large in size**, and it will take long to download even under good network conditions.
+- A high-quality source file is usually **very large in size**, and it will take a long time to download even under good network conditions.
 - When users stop watching or skip portions of the clip, potentially large (and costly) amounts of downloaded data **go to waste**.

 ![Progressive video download over a good network](/img/video-guides/progressive-video-download-good-network.gif)
 > Progressive download for static video files: bandwidth is potentially wasted.

-Another issue with choosing the right quality vs size for progressive download videos becomes apparent when we consider streaming under constrained networks.
+Another issue with choosing the right quality vs. size for progressive download videos becomes apparent when we consider streaming under constrained networks.
 A high quality, high size render will have trouble **buffering** to keep up with playback, resulting in a bad user experience:

 ![Progressive video download over a bad network](/img/video-guides/progressive-video-download-bad-network.gif)
-> Progressive download over constrained networks results in bad user experience.
+> Progressive download over constrained networks results in a bad user experience.

 ## Streaming